- Keto & Paleo on a Budget: 30+ Money Saving Tips

 3. Buy in bulk

 What to buy in bulk?
-Any long-life products (almond flour, flaxseed, coconut flour, Erythritol, stevia, etc.) and meat (in the freezer).
+Any shelf-stable products (almond flour, flaxseed, coconut flour, Erythritol, stevia, etc.) and meat (in the freezer).
 Sometimes, I buy seasonal vegetables and fruits and freeze them or make preserves.
 Now it's pumpkin season, so I'm going to make loads of pumpkin puree and use it throughout the year to make delicious keto-friendly recipes.
 Never buy short-life products you cannot freeze in bulk.
 Here is a list of foods you should never freeze.

 Oils, especially extra virgin olive oil and coconut oil can be quite pricey.
 Buy them in bulk!
 Almond, coconut and nut flours are also quite expensive.
 Buy them in bulk or make them yourself (read further if you want to know how).

 4. Shop online, use loyalty programs, coupons and special offers

 I have Tesco and Sainsbury's member cards and use them to get special offers on foods and home delivery.
 I am not a fan of shopping and spending hours at supermarkets, so I don't mind paying a small fee for home-delivery every week.